 The basin can be filled to various levels depending on the size of the storm event, then emptied once the storm is over.
 A pumping system sends the combined overflow to the closest Wastewater Treatment Plant once the storm ends.
 After the basin empties, a series of automatic wash down processes that includes flushing gates and tipping buckets are used to clean the basin.

-In addition to the short timeframe for design, the Southwestern Parkway CSO Basin is being built in the middle of the historic Shawnee Park.
-The 100-year-old park site was selected because of its close proximity to the Ohio River and two large combined sewer outfalls.
+In addition to the short timeframe for design, the Southwestern Parkway CSO Basin was built in the middle of the historic Shawnee Park.
+The 100-year-old park site was selected because of its proximity to the Ohio River and two large combined sewer outfalls.
 It also is the home to one of MSD’s existing flood protection pump stations.

-The client and the community both wanted to preserve the park for future use.
-As a result, the design team was asked to preserve mature trees in the area and maintain access to the park during and after construction.
-In addition, the park area known as the “Great Lawn,” was to be restored to current conditions, with no protrusions from the basin below.
+The client and the community wanted to preserve the park for future use.
+As a result, the design team preserved mature trees in the area and maintained access to the park during and after construction.
+In addition, the park’s signature feature known as the “Great Lawn,” was restored to its original conditions, with no protrusions from the basin below.
 In developing the design, B&N coordinated with MSD, Louisville Metro Parks, the Olmsted Parks Conservancy, the State Historic Preservation Office and the U.S. Corps of Engineers.

-The buried basin design with a “walkout basement” for operator access allows the park grounds to continue to be used.
+The buried basin design with a “walkout basement” operations building for operator access allows the park grounds to continue to be used.
 The architectural elements maintain the historic park appearance and help the visible parts of the basin blend with the surroundings.
-B&N's scope included designing park facilities on top of the basin, including an open pavilion, interactive learning space, and new restrooms.
+B&N's scope included designing park facilities on top of the basin, including an open pavilion and new restrooms.